-- 1. Ensure everyone is out of the lighthouse and secure it. - 2.
+- 1. Ensure everyone is out of the lighthouse and secure it.
+If the outside stairs are wet, everyone must exit via the inside stairs. - 2.
 Stay inside the cottage or leave the area, if safe to do so. - 3.
-Listen to weather updates and direction from the 45th Space Wing.
+Listen to weather updates and direction from SLD 45. - 4.
+Resume activities once the lightning is more than 30 seconds away and/or the Phase 2 cancellation is transmitted over the Aural Warning System.

-29.0 Tornado Procedures
+9.0 Tornado Procedures